Pinky Lai

-Pinky Lai (賴平, born 20 March 1951) is an automotive designer.
-Lai is noted for his design work at Ford, BMW, and Porsche AG.
+Pinky Lai (賴平 Lai Ping, born 20 March 1951) is an automotive designer.
+Lai is noted for his design work at Ford, BMW and Porsche.

 During Lai's tenure at Porsche from January 1989 until his retirement in 2014, he was chief designer responsible for the exterior designs of 996 series of the Porsche 911 as well as both the Porsche 987 Boxster and Cayman.

 Background

 Born and raised in Quarry Bay, Hong Kong, Lai moved to Rome in 1972, where he studied and received a BA in industrial design at the Istituto Superiore per le Industrie Artistiche.
 After seeing an opening for car designer at Ford of Germany, in 1978 Lai received a two-year full scholarship for master's degree study on transportation design at the RCA Royal College of Art in London.

 In 1980, winner and recipient of the John Ogier Memorial Design Bursary of the Royal Society of Arts.